Adventures in Babysitting: Reception

-On Rotten Tomatoes, the film holds an approval rating of 72% based on 46 reviews, with an average rating of 6.60 out of 10.
+On Rotten Tomatoes, the film holds an approval rating of 73% based on 48 reviews.
 The site's consensus states: "Sweet and spry, Adventures in Babysitting gets by on its amiable tone."
 On Metacritic, the film has a weighted average score of 45 out of 100, based on 11 critics, indicating "mixed or average" reviews.

 Roger Ebert of the Chicago Sun-Times gave Adventures in Babysitting two-and-a-half out of four stars.
 He cited the blues club sequence as the movie's best scene, but criticized the film for not doing more with its black characters.
 He said the movie had "good raw material," but too many "unrealized possibilities."
 Gene Siskel of the Chicago Tribune rated the film three out of four stars, calling it "a genial, warm-hearted romp."
 He praised the performances of the young cast and called Elisabeth Shue "earnestly appealing," but criticized the movie for a lack of "social awareness."
 Both critics compared the film to Risky Business and Ferris Bueller's Day Off.